 What is European Fuel Oil?

-S&P Global Platts European fuel oil price assessments cover both the high and low sulfur spheres, divided between 3.5% and 1% maximum sulfur, cargo and barge marketplaces.
+Platts European fuel oil price assessments, by S&P Global Commodity Insights, cover both the high and low sulfur spheres, divided between 3.5% and 1% maximum sulfur, cargo and barge marketplaces.

 Fuel oil has a number of uses globally, though the largest market for the heavy, residual refined product is bunker fuel, where the material fuels large, sea-going vessels.
 This market sees upwards of 250 million mt demand a year, globally, and our assessments are used to benchmark a great deal of this exposure.

 Platts European fuel oil assessments are also used in electricity oil/gas indexed pricing and dark spread formations.
 The European utility market, now mostly dominated by Mediterranean outlets, sees a relatively small demand pool for low sulfur fuel oil from oil-fired utility plants.

 Platts fuel oil assessments are also used to price bitumen, and their reach goes further still into the high and low sulfur straight-run fuel oil markets.

 As with most refined oil product markets, each single traded clip reported by S&P Global Commodity Insights in its Market on Close assessment process may well trade more than once before it finds its way into the Amsterdam-Rotterdam-Antwerp storage hub, the European cargo market or ship-owner end-user demand pool.
 Through our Market on Close price assessment process, we report on hundreds of deals a month equating to hundreds of thousands of tonnes of material.